 A Critical Source

-Upon her return, Darragh was questioned by the British who suspected treachery.
-She was able to disarm them and convince them she was not aware of their plans.
-But Lydia and her family continued to pump information from the heart of the British high command throughout the winter.
 As Washington trained the army at Valley Forge, reports from the capital were critical as he prepared for the spring campaign he knew was coming.
-So the commander in chief was not caught off guard when Howe was relieved of command in the spring and the British Army left Philadelphia on 18 June of 1778.
-The departure of the British ended the need for the spy ring and Lydia and her family’s service faded into the shadows like so many effective clandestine operations.
+So the commander in chief was not caught off guard when Howe was relieved of command in the spring, and the British Army left Philadelphia on June 18, 1778.
+The departure of the British ended the need for the spy ring, and Lydia and her family’s service faded into the shadows like many effective clandestine operations.

 Darragh's espionage continued into 1778 |